Table of Contents

 Celebrating Pentecost will be more meaningful when you have a better grasp of it.
 Christians must be aware of what it truly is for them to fully appreciate it.
 Pentecost is still relevant today because it allows us to not only reflect on and celebrate the work of the Holy Spirit in the past, but it also inspires us to expect the same acts to emerge in our lives now.

-Pentecost tells a thrilling story of God’s supernatural move and brings greater clarity of the beginning of the Church and its mission.
+Pentecost tells a thrilling story of God’s supernatural move and brings greater clarity to the beginning of the Church and its mission.
 As we celebrate Pentecost, let it be a reminder of our God-given purpose.
 And, let us not only remember Pentecost as something that happened in the past but let it also be a thrust forward for us to fulfill God’s calling in our lives.